Roger-Takeshita/Ruby_On_Rails_Buffer/README.md

 [Go Back to Contents](#table-of-contents)

-Create a new function to post a tweet using the `twitter` gem
+Create a new function called `publish_to_twitter!` to post a tweet using the `twitter` gem

+We added the `!` in the end, just to help us identify that this function makes an external API call

 In `app/models/tweet.rb`